seanbaxter/circle/comprehension/README.md

   2) unsigned : 19
 ```

 This example uses static slices to break tuple-like objects into packs and prints the expanded contents with annotations.
 During static pack expansion, the `int...` operator yields the current index of expansion as an integer.
-(It's a value-dependent expression.) `@type_string(decltype(obj...[:]))` renders the type of the current slice expansion into a character array.
-This may be different from the Circle intrinsic `@member_type_strings`.
-The former expression treats array types, `std::array`s, `std::pair`s and `std::tuple`s by running their contents through `std::tuple_element`.
-The `@member_type_strings` operator returns character arrays spelling out the type of each non-static data member of the argument type.
+(It's a value-dependent expression.) `decltype(obj.[:]).string` renders the type of the current slice expansion into a character array.

 [**slice5.cxx**](slice5.cxx)
 ```cpp